karbassi/mastery-curriculum/1_hello_world.md

  >
 ```

-> In code examples, I'll include the prompt as a chevron ('`>`').
+> In code examples, I'll include the IRB prompt as a chevron ('`>`').
 You don't need to enter the chevron into your IRB.
 If I'm typing in the console (Terminal), rather than in IRB, I'll include the prompt as a dollar-chevron `$>`.
-Again, you don't need to enter the chevron into IRB.
+Again, you don't need to enter the dollar-chevron into the console.

   </p>
 </details>